onecommons/unfurl_site/README.md

 The `.unfurl` folder contains an Unfurl project with an ensemble that will deploy a local copy of the site.

-To update /docs directory, in your unfurl development directory, rebuild all docs with `tox -e docs -- -E -a` then copy the docs files: ```cp -R .tox/docs/html/* /path/to/unfurl_site/docs```

 ## Release

 1. Make sure the repository is clean.